sbweaver/100-days-of-code/log.md

 **Today's Progress**: Took a break and played in Mozilla's Developer Tools instead of Chrome.
 Finding some things that I didn't realize were in there.
 Finished early because I spent more than an hour yesterday.

 **Thoughts**: Forgot to log yesterday that I asked Mor10 when he thought the new WP Rig tutorial might be out and he said that it would be a while.
 He suggested looking at the current one and then watching for the changes that are coming...

+### Day 04: January 06, 2019

+**Today's Progress**: Was driving for robotics carpool today and didn't have as much time on the computer so I read *CSS: The Definitive Guide* by Eric Meyer and Estelle Weyl.
+Refreshing my memory on combinators and selectors.

+**Thoughts**: I wish I'd been more solid on this stuff earlier in my career.
+There are little details that could have helped me avoid some complexity in my past code.